throughnothing/Software-License-PublicDomain/README.md

 version 0.1

+# DESCRIPTION

+This "license" is provided for those who want to place their software into the public domain.
+This is the natural result of publishing something to the world.
+Any true license (of which Public Domain is not) is an endorsement of monopolies and the use of force and coercion to control what other people do with published information.

 # NAME

 Software::License::PublicDomain - A Public Domain "License"

 # WARNING

-__You should really think hard before using any other license.__
+**You should really think hard before using any other license.**

-This "license" is provided for those who want to place their software into the public domain.
-This is the natural result of publishing something to the world.
-Any true license (of which Public Domain is not) is an endorsement of monopolies and the use of force and coercion to control what other people do with published information.

 # AUTHOR